ab-dani/bootstrap-practice-jan-2024/README.md

 ## Roadmap

 - [x] buttons.html - the HTML page to work on buttons that respond with JavaScript to clicks
-- [ ] buttons.js - contains the actual code to make the buttons live
+- [ X] buttons.js - contains the actual code to make the buttons live
-- [ ] buttons.css - contains classes to style the buttons
+- [X ] buttons.css - contains classes to style the buttons

 ## Contact